top of page

 Let me introduce myself.

 Hello.
 I'm Maureen, and this is my Reese's Peanutbutter Cup story.
 I teach world literature at the University of Alaska, and I am also an avid hiker.
-Last summer, I embarked on a 1200 mile thru-hike across southern France and northern Spain, and every single day I kept thinking about how I'd like to travel more and do more long hikes, but I don't really want to stop teaching.
+In 2022, I embarked on a 1200-mile thru-hike across southern France and northern Spain, and every single day I kept thinking about how I'd like to travel more and do more long hikes, but I don't really want to stop teaching.
 Teaching is life!

 "How can teaching and travel go together?"
 I mused every day of that 77-day adventure on the Via Podiensis and the Camino Frances.
 When I returned home, the idea grew stronger, and Off Road Scholars was born.